Quebec International Pee-Wee Hockey Tournament: 2000 to present

-Videotron Centre has been home to the tournament since 2016.
+Centre Vidéotron has been home to the tournament since 2016.

 The tournament dates were changed in 2001 to no longer coincide with the Quebec Winter Carnival, with the aim to increase attendance.
 The 50th anniversary in 2009 was celebrated with a legends game, that featured former participants who had retired from professional hockey.
 In 2011, the tournament welcomed Australia, its first team from Oceania and its fifth continent to be represented.

-The 57th annual tournament in 2016 moved into its new home at Videotron Centre, after playing each previous year at the Quebec Coliseum.
+The 57th annual tournament in 2016 moved into its new home at Centre Vidéotron, after playing all previous tournaments at the Quebec Coliseum.
 The 2016 tournament saw the first team composed entirely of girls to participate, when a female all-star team from Québec was admitted to the AA division.
 The all-girls team was coached by Canadian Olympic hockey players Caroline Ouellette, Marie-Philip Poulin and Kim St-Pierre.
 Girls teams had played in exhibition games prior to 2016, but were not a part of the tournament itself.
 Registrations requests for the tournament by 2016 had grown to 300 teams, an increase of 20% from 2015.
 The greater amount of team come from the Province of Quebec, and due to the number of requests to play, approximately 20% of applications were declined.
 Also in 2016, teams from Russia were banned from the event due to "players and coaches being disruptive and disrespectful towards tournament volunteers" according to event staff.
 Russian teams were also omitted from the 2007 event for similar reasons.

-On August 31, 2020, event organizers announced that the 2021 tournament was cancelled due to the COVID-19 pandemic in North America.
+The 2021 tournament was cancelled due to the COVID-19 pandemic in North America.
+The 2024 tournament included teams from 18 countries.
+In the 2025 tournament, a team from South Korea won the AA classification.
+Twelve teams of girls were accepted for the 2026 tournament.
+In response to U.S. national anthem protests at professional sporting events in Canada, tournament organizers urged that spectators not protest at an event for children, stating that "It's kind of like breaking their dreams" and that "We don't want them to go home with this memory".